 In Partnership with the World Land Trust

-On a blustery, rainy Saturday at Southwold Pier in Suffolk, straight into to jaws of Storm Arwen, James began his epic journey and things didn't get much easier!
+On a blustery, rainy Saturday at Southwold Pier in Suffolk, straight into to jaws of "Storm Arwen", James began his epic journey and things didn't get much easier!
+After only 2 weeks on the road, "Storm Barra" hit James head on.

-With 2 months booked off work, no set finish date and no planned accommodation James embarked on a journey like no other.
-A journey that would take him through rain, hail, gale force headwinds, steep hills, gravel tracks, mud, sleet, cities, villages, farms, snow, ice, closed seaside resorts, caravan parks, hotels, industrial estates, mountains, valleys, sunsets, darkness, injuries, home sickness, mechanical failures, hilarity, depression, joy, misery, sweat, tears, doubt, pride, near hypothermia and even a second international pandemic!
-Regardless of the conditions James ploughed on, covering 2030 km over 40 days!
+Over the 6 weeks James' journey would take him through rain, hail, gale force headwinds, steep hills, gravel tracks, mud, sleet, cities, villages, farms, snow, ice, closed seaside resorts, caravan parks, hotels, industrial estates, mountains, valleys, sunsets, darkness, injuries, home sickness, mechanical failures, hilarity, depression, joy, misery, sweat, tears, doubt, pride, near hypothermia and even a second international pandemic!
+Regardless of the conditions James ploughed on, covering 2030km over 40 days!

 An Outdoor Education instructor, father and husband with a passion for environmental change and a lifetime of cycling experience.